GravityKit/GravityView/readme.txt

 = 2.6.1 on February 20, 2020 =

 * Added: "Enable Edit Locking" View setting to toggle on and off entry locking (in the "Edit Entry" tab of the View Settings)
+* Fixed: Broken Toolbar link to Gravity Forms' entry editing while editing an entry in GravityView

 = 2.6 on February 12, 2020 =